hirunatan/resourcesbot/README.md

 First, register a new bot with **@BotFather** [as explained here](https://core.telegram.org/bots#6-botfather).

- - You need to set at least a bot name, description and one command, that may be "/directory" or whatever you want.
+ - You only are required to set the bot name and description, and recommended a bot profile picture.
 Take note of the assigned token.

  - Perhaps you want to register a bot for private use while configuring it and a public one for real use.
 You can delete the private one after